Warriors vs. Kings: Betting Trends, Record ATS, Home/Road Splits

 Additional Warriors Insights & Trends

+- The Warriors are 5-5 against the spread and 6-4 overall over their past 10 contests.

-- The Warriors have gone 7-3 in their last 10 contests, with a 5-5 record against the spread in that span.
+- The Warriors have hit the over in four of their last 10 contests.

 - Golden State has covered the spread in a higher percentage of its home games than road games.
-It has covered 27 times in 41 opportunities when playing at home, and it has covered 12 times in 41 opportunities in road games.
+It has covered 27 times in 41 opportunities at home, and it has covered 12 times in 41 opportunities in away games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.